ddxfish/sapphire/README.md

 # Access web UI
 # https://localhost:8073
-# Click the ... > App Settings > then customize your LLM info
+# Click the gear icon > App Settings > then customize your LLM info

 # Open LM Studio or llama.cpp so the Sapphire app can use your LLM.